Federalist No. 22

 Federalist No. 22 is an essay by Alexander Hamilton, the twenty-second of The Federalist Papers.
-It was published on December 14, 1787, under the pseudonym "Publius", the name under which all The Federalist papers were published.
+It was first published by The New York Packet on December 14, 1787, under the pseudonym "Publius", the name under which all The Federalist papers were published.
 This essay continues with a theme started in Federalist No. 21.
 It is titled "The Same Subject Continued: Other Defects of the Present Confederation".